arangodb/arangojs/docs/Drivers/JS/Reference/Analyzer.md

     If the type is `"identity"`, the _properties_ are optional or can be `undefined` or `null`.

-    If the type is `"delimiter"`, the _properties_ must be an object with the following property:
+    If the type is `"delimiter"`, the _properties_ is an object with the following property:

     - **delimiter**: `string`